 With 579 acres, Minooka Park is the largest within the Waukesha County Park system.
 If you’ve been to other parks, then you’ll be able to feel how open this park is in comparison with its numerous large open spaces.

-Daily park fees are $4/day per car and $22/day per bus.
+Park admission can be found in the Fees and Admission section of the Waukesha County Parks post here.
 If the park entrance is unattended, then you just fill out an envelope, insert your fee, and drop it in the slot.
-If you purchase an annual Waukesha County park pass for $32 and no attendant is present, then you will receive it in the mail.
+If you purchase an annual Waukesha County park pass and no attendant is present, then you will receive it in the mail.

 Hours are: Sunrise to 10 pm (Year-Round)